Differences Between Java and Kotlin

 Key Differences Between Java and Kotlin

-Both are popular choices in the market; let us discuss some of the major differences:
+Both are popular choices in the market; let us discuss some of the significant differences:

-- Kotlin has the support of type inference, which means we don’t need to explicitly specify the data type of variable explicitly, whereas, in Java, we need to explicitly specify.
+- Kotlin supports type inference, which means we don’t need to specify the data type of variable explicitly, whereas, in Java, we need to specify explicitly.

 - Java compilation time is 15-20% faster than Kotlin compilation time, but in the perspective of incremental build compilation, Kotlin will also take the same compilation time as Java.

-- In Kotlin, we can’t assign null values to variables or return values; if we really want to assign, then we can declare a variable with a special syntax, whereas in Java, we can assign null values but when we try to access objects pointing to null values raises an exception.
+- In Kotlin, we can’t assign null values to variables or return values; if we want to assign, then we can declare a variable with a special syntax, whereas in Java, we can assign null values, but when we try to access objects pointing to null values raises an exception.

 Java vs Kotlin Comparison Table